RealJeeshop/jeeshop/README.md

 ## Database setup
 ### Scripts
-Database setup scripts are provided in ./install/src/main/db directory for each supported databases
+Database setup scripts are provided in ./install/src/main/db directory for Mysql and Postgresql databases.

 * Vx.x_1__jeeshop-install.sql creates jeeshop ddl and reference data.
 It creates also a single user with login/password admin@jeeshop.org/jeeshop (password is hashed using SHA-256 in this script, which must match security domain configuration, see [Security domain configuration](#wildfly-authentication)).
 This user should be deleted in production environment for security reason.
 * Vx.x__jeeshop-drop.sql empties database